enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 This is useful for this project as we have a REST API that accepts data from the client in JSON format.
-When serialising this data into a struct we can ensure that it is valid and the given fields also match the requirements.
+When serialising this data into a struct we can ensure that it is valid and the given fields also match the schema.
 For the code example the field "Name" is marked as required, so it will produce an error when it is missing.
 Data binding has reduced the amount of code needed for validating the data, as we can simply specify the requirements inside a struct tag.

 - [Gin-Gonic Data-Binding](https://gin-gonic.com/docs/examples/bind-query-or-post/)
 - [Validator Lib](https://pkg.go.dev/gopkg.in/validator.v2)

 ### Middleware Support

-Middleware in relation to the project is where we can add pre-processing and post-processing to requests and responses to add functionality and perform checks on data.
+Middleware allows adding pre-processing and post-processing to requests and responses to add functionality and perform checks on data.
 It also allows us to add features without interacting directly with the middleware; as it simply wraps around the existing code.

 ```go
 import (